-- § 18370 Electioneering within 100 feet of a voting location.
-A person shall not, on election day, or at any time that a voter may be casting a ballot, within 100 feet of a voting location, do any of the following: - Circulate an initiative, referendum, recall, nomination petition or any other petition. - Solicit a vote or speak to a voter on the subject of marking the voter's ballot. - Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications, except as provided in Section 14240. - Do any electioneering as defined by Section 319.5. - Display of a candidate's name, likeness, or logo. - Display of a ballot measure's number, title, subject, or logo. - Display buttons, hats, pencils, pens, shirts, signs, or stickers containing electioneering information. - Disseminate audible electioneering information. - Obstruct access to, loiter near, or disseminate visible or audible electioneering information at vote by mail ballot drop boxes.

-The electioneering activities described in this section are prohibited within 100 feet of either of the following:

-- The entrance to a building that contains a polling place, an election official's office, or a satellite location under Section 3018. - An outdoor site, including a curbside voting area at which a voter may cast or drop off a ballot.

-Additionally, a person shall not, on Election Day, or at any time that a voter may be casting a ballot, do any electioneering activities within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot.
+§ 18370 - Electioneering within 100 feet of a voting location -

+- (a) A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following: - (1) Circulate an initiative, referendum, recall, nomination petition or any other petition. - (2) Solicit a vote or speak to a voter on the subject of marking the voter's ballot. - (3) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications, except as provided in Section 14240. - (4) Do any electioneering as defined by Section 319.5. - Display of a candidate's name, likeness, or logo. - o Display of a ballot measure's number, title, subject, or logo. - Display buttons, hats, pencils, pens, shirts, signs, or stickers containing electioneering information. - Disseminate audible electioneering information. - Obstruct access to, loiter near, or disseminate visible or audible electioneering information at vote by mail ballot drop boxes. - (b) The electioneering activities described in this section are prohibited within 100 feet of either of the following: - (1) The entrance to a building that contains a polling place as defined by Section 338.5, an election official's office, or a satellite location under Section 3018. - (2) An outdoor site, including a curbside voting area, at which a voter may cast or drop off a ballot. - (c) A person shall not, on election day, or at any time that a voter may be casting a ballot, do any of the following within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot: - Solicit a vote.

-Any person who violates any of the provisions of this section is guilty of a misdemeanor.
+- Speak to a voter about marking the voter's ballot. - Disseminate visible or audible electioneering information. - (d) Any person who violates any of the provisions of this section is guilty of a misdemeanor.

-- § 18371 Electioneering during vote by mail period - (a) No candidate or representative of a candidate, and no proponent, opponent, or representative of a proponent or opponent, of an initiative, referendum, or recall measure, or of a charter amendment, shall solicit the vote of a vote by mail voter, or do any electioneering, while in the residence or in the immediate presence of the voter, and during the time he or she knows the vote by mail voter is voting. - (b) Any person who knowingly violates this section is guilty of a misdemeanor. - (c) This section shall not be construed to conflict with any provision of the federal Voting Rights Act of 1965, as amended, nor to preclude electioneering by mail or telephone or in public places, except as prohibited by Section 18370, or by any other provision of law.
+§ 18371 - Electioneering during vote by mail period -

+- (a) No candidate or representative of a candidate, and no proponent, opponent, or representative of a proponent or opponent, of an initiative, referendum, or recall measure, or of a charter amendment, shall solicit the vote of a vote by mail voter, or do any electioneering, while in the residence or in the immediate presence of the voter, and during the time he or she knows the vote by mail voter is voting. - (b) Any person who knowingly violates this section is guilty of a misdemeanor. - (c) This section shall not be construed to conflict with any provision of the federal Voting Rights Act of 1965, as amended, nor to preclude electioneering by mail or telephone or in public places, except as prohibited by Section 18370, or by any other provision of law.